As amended in December 2019

 Section 1.
 The fiscal year shall begin on the first of July each year and shall end on the last day of June of the following year.

 Section 2.
-The Board shall appoint a committee of two persons to audit the books of the Treasurer during July or August.
+The Board shall appoint a committee of two persons to audit the books of the Treasurer during July or August, and report back to the board at the August Executive Board meeting.

 Section 3.
-At the general membership meeting of the Society in September, the Board shall submit an annual budget to the membership for approval.
+Prior to the June General Membership meeting, the Treasurer shall submit to the Executive Board a proposed annual budget for approval.
 The Executive Board must approve any line item expenditure which exceeds the amount specified in the approved budget.

 ARTICLE VIII.
 PARLIAMENTARY AUTHORITY